PrimarApp/.github/profile/README.md

 # Primar

-Welcome to the official GitHub repository for Primar, a grocery and meal-kit delivery company that saves you time from going to the market, delivers affordable farm fresh products and provides a variety of meals for you to cook.
+Welcome to the official GitHub repository for Primar, a grocery delivery technology company that saves you time from going to the market, delivers affordable farm fresh products and provides a variety of meals for you to cook.

 ## Features